flowplayer/flowplayer-android-sdk-demo/README.md

 ## Run the demo application

-If you need additional information about running the demo application in this repository, see our [official documentation](https://developer.wowza.com/docs/wowza-flowplayer/android-sdk/about-the-android-sdk/#run-the-demo-application).
+If you need additional information to run the demo application, see our [official documentation](https://developer.wowza.com/docs/wowza-flowplayer/android-sdk/about-the-android-sdk/#run-the-demo-application).

 ## Support